Ayar raises $35M for optical interconnect tech to overcome computing bottlenecks in the CPU – TechCrunch

 The company seems like it would be a key acquisition target, I pointed out, not least because of the race for having ownership of technology that can give a company a leading edge over another, but also because of the trend of consolidation in the chip industry.
 (Intel’s acquisition of Habana Labs also underscores the interest it has in optical tech.)

-Wuischpard laughs a little ironically and says that Covid-19 has been a “help” in this regard: acquisitions have slowed down, giving the startup more time and less pressure to sell up.
+Wuischpard laughs a little ironically and says that COVID-19 has been a “help” in this regard: acquisitions have slowed down, giving the startup more time and less pressure to sell up.

-“Ayar Labs represents the future of interconnects which have eventual applicability to every electronic device on earth”, said Warren Rogers, Partner and Head of Ventures at Downing Ventures, in a statement.
+“Ayar Labs represents the future of interconnects which have eventual applicability to every electronic device on earth”, said Warren Rogers, partner and head of Ventures at Downing Ventures, in a statement.
 “We have the highest confidence that when their optical I/O technology is applied to computing, the industry will finally break away from Moore’s Law and redefine the boundaries of computing.”